What are you looking for?

 Read Section C carefully for detailed information about how to change your institution or program.

-As ÉTS will cancel your Desjardins coverage, it is essential that you take out a personal contract for health and hospitalization insurance from a Canadian insurer if you stay in Canada.
+As ÉTS will cancel your Desjardins coverage, it is essential that you take out a personal contract for health and hospitalization insurance from a Canadian insurer if you remain in Canada.
 You must do so for your own health and safety, but also to comply with immigration conditions associated with you CAQ.